Homegrown Music Festival (Duluth): 2020

 All public events related to the 22nd annual Homegrown were cancelled due to the COVID-19 pandemic.
 Numerous online performances took place during the week, with musicians occasionally referring to the festival as "StayHomegrown."
 The annual photography, poetry and music video showcases were displayed online.

 2021

 The 23rd annual Homegrown was held online with a series of video releases.

 2022

 Homegrown returned to in-person events in its 24th year.
 A total of 189 acts performed at 45 venues.

 The festival started with the Children's Music Showcase at the Duluth Public Library Plaza and Duluth Depot.
-It ended at the library plaza with special performance by Gaelynn Lea.
+It ended at the library plaza with a special performance by Gaelynn Lea.

-First time, new venue involved with Duluth Homegrown was the DECC Harborside Ballroom and a "secret show" in Symphony Hall backstage.
-That was a reunion show of Cars & Trucks, which had not played together since 2015.
-The band and the audience were all on the stage.
+A new venue involved with Homegrown was the DECC Harborside Ballroom, with a "secret show" held in the nearby Symphony Hall.
+The secret show was a reunion performance by Cars & Trucks, a band that had not played together since 2015.
+Both the band and audience were all on the stage.
 No one was in the seats.

+2023

+The 25th annual Homegrown featured 171 acts at 36 venues.

+2024

+The 26th annual Homegrown featured 162 acts at 35 venues.